 In addition we participate in targeted enrichment activities with multinational organisations such as Sky and Accenture.

 How parents/carers can support their children

-Students are assessed through coursework (60%) and external examination (40%).
+Students are formally assessed through non-exam internal assessments (60%) and external examination (40%).

 Careers Leading on from Enterprise